-Firefighter VR is available in beta for Windows and Android.
+Firefighter VR+Touch has been released for Android and a beta build for Windows is available.
 Future support for Mac and Linux is possible.
 Future support for UWP or iOS is unlikely.

 This game is a work of parody, protected under US, Canadian, and international law.
 No infringement is intended.
 All characters, places, and scenarios are fictional or used in a fictional manner.
 No connection or endorsement by or to any real figure or organization should be inferred.
 The views presented within do not represent that of any real-life person.

-This game contains mature subject matter, including but not limited to violence, strong language, drug references and sexual innuendo.
+This game contains mature subject matter, including but not limited to violence, strong language, drug references and gambling references.
 Player discretion is strongly advised.

 This game supports virtual reality, which is known to cause discomfort in some individuals.
 Those who suffer from VR sickness or other ailments should not enable VR.